In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is stoicism.

 Stoicism began as an Ancient Greek philosophy in the 3rd century BCE.
 Stoics believed that happiness came from accepting the moment and not being controlled by pleasure or fear of pain.
 Building self-control and fortitude were identified as important ways of dealing with destructive emotions, which were seen as resulting from errors in judgment.

 The aim was not to extinguish emotions, but rather to retain clear judgment and calm.
-Logic, reflection, and concentration were important for maintaining self-control, and it was important to be able to differentiate between what can and can’t be controlled.
+Logic, reflection, and concentration were important for maintaining self-control, and it was important to differentiate between what can and can’t be controlled.
 One technique that was used was a view-from-above type of visualization in order to gain a better appreciation of the big picture.
 Negative visualization could also be used to imagine the worst-case scenario, and then by becoming more familiar with what was feared, the fear itself would ease.

 The Stoic Epictetus wrote that “we suffer not from the events in our lives, but from our judgment about them.”